wowbagger84/Portfolio-ebben/README.md

 ## About Me

-I am a passionate game developer with a focus on [specific areas of game development, e.g., gameplay programming, graphics, AI].
-I have [X years] of experience in the industry and a strong background in [your relevant education or work experience].
+I am a passionate game developer focusing on gameplay programming, player mechanics, and AI.
 ## Projects

-### Project 1: [Project Name]
+### Vesper

-- **Description:** Brief overview of the project.
+- A fast-paced 2D platformer about a formless being crashing on a planet and trying to find her way back to the sky.
-- **Role:** Your role in the project (e.g., Lead Developer, Programmer, Artist).
+- **Team:** Three programmers and three artists.
-- **Technologies Used:** List technologies, frameworks, and tools used.
+- **Technologies Used:** Unity2D, DOTween and particle systems.

 [Link to the project repository or live demo if available]